Russian casualties in Ukraine. Mediazona count, updated

 By March 2023, these prisoners represented the largest single category of losses in the conflict.
 Following the assault on Bakhmut, there have been no reported instances of mass deployment of these prisoner units.

-As of January 19, the confirmed death toll among Russian army officers and other security forces exceeded 3,300, with 390 of these officers being of Lieutenant Colonel rank or higher.
+As of May 24, the confirmed death toll among Russian army officers and other security forces surpassed 3,600, with 424 of these officers being of Lieutenant Colonel rank or higher.

 Officers killed in Ukraine